-Image: STEAMhouse Phase 1, Digbeth Credit: Eastside Projects & Birmingham City University
+Image: STEAMhouse Phase 1, Digbeth

+Credit: Eastside Projects & Birmingham City University

-Designing in the Jewellery Quarter 2.
-The micro scale
+2. The micro scale

 The Jewellery Quarter is a place of detail and texture, of visual richness and layers of history that reflect the ways in which people have used and adapted it over time under the auspices of common uses and influences.